Oklahoma Sales and Use Tax

-Who has to pay sales or use tax to Oklahoma?
+Who has to pay Oklahoma sales tax or use tax?

 Oklahoma says that an out-of-state seller is required to collect tax if they can be defined as "vendors that engage in continuous, regular, or systematic solicitation in the state's consumer market".
 Oklahoma does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.